WordPress Caching: How to Setup and Clear Your WordPress Cache

 - Log in to your WordPress dashboard.

-- Select Bluehost from the left-side menu and select Settings.
+- Select Bluehost from the left-side menu and click on Performance.

 Summary